Ed-Fi-Alliance-OSS/Project-Tanager/pages/docs/design/LOGGING.md

+---
+description: Logging policy for Project Tanager-related products
+---

 # Logging Policy

-This section describes the logging policy in the Meadowlark API source code.
-In general, this policy seeks to balance the goals of providing sufficient information for an administrator to understand the health of the system and understand user interaction with the system with the equally important goals of protecting sensitive data and avoiding excessive log storage size.
+This approach seeks to balance the goals of providing sufficient information for an administrator to understand the health of the system and understand user interaction with the system with the equally important goals of protecting sensitive data and avoiding excessive log storage size.